Elcock-Lab/uiowa_bd/README.md

 The *uiowa_bd* source code has been written over a number of years and there have been many cases where features (e.g. replica exchange) have been added to the code and then deprecated before ever appearing in publication form.
 I have done my best to remove “dead” code but there is still likely to be some remaining.
 The present version represents a near-final version that, while definitely useful for production level simulations now, is unlikely to be a focus for further serious development in my group.
 This is for the following reasons.
 First, while the uiowa_bd code is effective for small- to medium-sized systems it is not well suited to simulating very large-scale systems that are starting to become of interest to my lab.
 Second, some of the decisions about code-structure that were made early in the code’s development would not be made today: the code is far more complicated than it needs to be in places, and this hampers efforts to build in fundamentally new approaches.
 Third, while the code typically achieves nice speedups using openmp, its raw (single-core) speed is not what it could be: a good chunk of this is likely attributable to the non-optimal way in which much of the data is stored in memory and accessed during calculations.
 Fourth, the existing code is entirely unaware of the possibility of using GPUs for compute-intensive calculations, which makes it seem something of a dinosaur now.
 While all of the above issues are, in principle, quite fixable, the underlying code-structure of uiowa_bd is sufficiently byzantine that a better approach is likely to be starting from scratch with an entirely new code.
 ### A note on the coding style
 While the *uiowa_b*d code makes use of a number of Fortran90 constructs (especially allocatable arrays plus the odd pointer and derived type here and there), it is written in the style of Fortran77.
 This is why all of the source file extensions are “.f” and not “.f90”.
 A professional programmer would almost certainly laugh at the way *uiowa_bd* is written.
 While some readers of this might be tempted to undertake reformatting and rewriting of the code to make it fully Fortran90-compliant, I don’t recommend this given that the code is unlikely to undergo any further serious development by me (see above).

-## Referencing uiowa_bd
-The following lists the principal papers that have been marked the development of *uiowa_bd*.
-If you have to cite only one publication then it makes sense for this to be the most recent (Tworek & Elcock, 2023) since this paper coincides with the release of this version of the code.
-However, depending on what features of the code you use, you may need to cite additional publications (see treecode and fixman entries below).
-## External References and Contributions Made by Others
-Most of the code was written from the ground-up by AHE.
-However, certain key parts of the code were taken from other sources.
-These include:
-1. code for handling bond angle and dihedral angle calculations was, if I remember correctly, adapted from corresponding code written by Prof. Jay Ponder in this TINKER simulation package.
-2. the treecode routine that is used for calculating long-range (Debye-Hückel) electrostatic interactions comes from the group of Prof. Robert Krasny.
-The primary author of that code – Hans Johnston – was extremely generous in helping me adapt the code for use in uiowa_bd.
-If that is used please cite:

-3. code for writing trajectory coordinates to a compressed .xtc files comes from somewhere.
-A former member of my group, Dr Shun Zhu, figured out how to call that code from within *uiowa_bd*.
-4. the code that allows Prof Marshall Fixman’s Chebyshev polynomial-based method to be used to calculate correlated random displacements borrows very heavily from a corresponding C routine that was written by Prof Tihamer Geyer and implemented in his BD code.
-If the fixman code is used please cite:

-5. while the current version of the code uses the Intel MKL routine spotrf to compute the Cholesky decomposition of the diffusion tensor, I want to acknowledge Dr Jonathan Hogg’s help in implementing an earlier parallelized routine for doing the same thing (HSL_MP54).
-It was Dr Hogg’s Cholesky decomposition code that enabled a number of our earlier studies with uiowa_bd to be completed.
-6. code for writing trajectory coordinates to movie .pdb files was partly written by Dr Tyson Shepherd while he was rotating in my group many years ago.

 ## Using *uiowa_bd*: running the code